SAP-samples/teched2021-IIS160/exercises/ex3/README.md

 ![Travel - Google Chrome](images/img_007.png "Travel - Google Chrome")

+Furthermore, defining a semantic key additionally displays the corresponding List Report table column values in bold, and for unsaved items, a **draft indicator** is shown.

 In order to get a stable Url that can be easily shared and which is also slightly better readable,\
 we will define property **TravelID** as the semantic key of entity **Travel**.